 Before immediately jumping to conclusions, these are just some of the many potential causes of dyspareunia.
-Having pain during sex doesn’t necessarily mean you have one of these things.
+Experiencing pain during sex doesn’t necessarily mean you have one of these things.

-Dyspareunia is really a complex pain syndrome that can have more than one cause, and can be affected by more than one thing.
-But it’s helpful to understand some of the physical mechanisms that may be involved to know that dyspareunia is a real condition, and that your experience is valid.
+Dyspareunia is a complex pain syndrome that can have more than one cause.
+It’s helpful to understand some of the physical mechanisms involved, to know that dyspareunia is a real condition.

 The difference between dyspareunia and deep dyspareunia

-There are two main “types” of dyspareunia; they’re classified based on the location of the pain you experience during sex.5
+There are two main “types” of dyspareunia; they’re classified based on the location of the pain you experience during sex.6

 Superficial dyspareunia is pain in the outside parts of the vagina, from the opening of the canal inwards.

-Deep dyspareunia, on the other hand, is pain that is felt deep inside the vagina, or even deeper within the pelvis.
-This may feel like cervical pain, pain in the lower stomach, or even in the low back.
+Deep dyspareunia, on the other hand, is pain that is felt deep inside the vagina.
+It can be felt in the vaginal muscles, or even deeper within the pelvis.
+It can also feel like cervical pain, pain in the lower stomach, or even in the low back.
 Deep dyspareunia is also felt more commonly with deep penetration (but not always).

 Having one of these types of dyspareunia doesn’t exclude you from having the other.
 Sometimes, individuals will experience both simultaneously.

 Dyspareunia can come in many shapes and sizes, but the core theme is pain associated with sex.7 That includes:

 - During initiation of sex